Japan·17 - 24 September 2025

 Day 7: Tuesday, September 23, 2025

 Our day begins with a visit to Karatsu Castle, perched on a hill overlooking Karatsu Bay.
-The castle not only provides a rich historical experience but also offers stunning views of the surrounding area.
+The castle offers a rich historical experience and stunning views of the surrounding area.

 Next, we’ll explore the former residence of the Takatori coal baron, a stunning example of Meiji-era architecture.
 This residence offers a glimpse into the opulent lifestyle of Japan’s industrial elite during the Meiji period and is surrounded by meticulously maintained gardens that add to its charm.